kinngh/shopify-nextjs-prisma-app/docs/NOTES.md

 # Notes

-## JSDocs

-- If you come from a TypeScript background or you'd prefer some sort of type checking / safety in your code, head over to `jsconfig.json` and swap `checkJs` and `noEmit` options to be `true`.
-This will enable TS like typechecking in your project that relies on JSDocs, without the complexity of a full TypeScript setup and compiler time.

 ## APIs

 - All your APIs need to use middlewares.
 For App Proxy, it's `export default withMiddleware("verifyProxy")(handler)` and for Apps route (the regular backend) it's `export default withMiddleware("verifyRequest")(handler);`.